Seinfeld’s 3 secrets for creative success (and awesome websites)

 3. Obsessive Detail

-If you ever get the chance to see Seinfeld perform live, you’ll notice there’s nuance and calculation to his performance.
+If you ever get the chance to see Seinfeld perform live, you’ll notice there are nuance and calculation to his performance.
 Every word, the phrasing, the well-timed pauses are all carefully, yet naturally coordinated.
 With a website, it’s the subtle details that can take it to the next level.
-Animations and page transitions, considered micro-copy, and a streamlined navigation can all elevate the user experience.
+Animations and page transitions, considered micro-copy, and streamlined navigation can all elevate the user experience.
+Bonus: Obsessive Testing.

 Just as a comedian tries out new material before bringing it to a larger audience, we extensively test our web projects before launch.
 Browser testing, multiple device testing and user testing all help us make small refinements that drastically improve the final product.